Centre for Information Technologies, FoA

 Teachers and course creators need to use the tool for automatic transfer of courses and with its help, transfer the courses the will work with in the coming academic period into the new ELF version.

-The process will be similar to the actions needed a year ago during the transition from the old ELF3 to ELF 20/21, so there is no need to worry – everything will work similarly to what you already know from September 2020.
+The process will be similar to the actions needed a year ago, so there is no need to worry – everything will work similarly to what you already know.

 The new platform is ready for the transfer of courses.